girishsaivarma/Project-2/README.md

+base) penumathsagirishsaivarma@penumathsas-MacBook-Pro adventures % python adventure.py chamber.map
+> The Sunlit Chamber

+You find yourself in a chamber filled with warm sunlight and golden walls.

+Exits: north east

+What would you like to do? go north
+You go north.

+> The Sapphire Hallway

+This hallway is adorned with shimmering sapphire walls that glisten in the light.

+Items: crystal

+Exits: east south

+What would you like to do? go south
+You go south.

+> The Sunlit Chamber

+You find yourself in a chamber filled with warm sunlight and golden walls.

+Exits: north east

+What would you like to do? go no
+You go no.

+> The Sapphire Hallway

+This hallway is adorned with shimmering sapphire walls that glisten in the light.

+Items: crystal

+Exits: east south

+What would you like to do? go so
+You go so.

+> The Sunlit Chamber

+You find yourself in a chamber filled with warm sunlight and golden walls.

+Exits: north east

+What would you like to do?

+> The Sapphire Hallway

+This hallway is adorned with shimmering sapphire walls that glisten in the light.

+Items: crystal

+Exits: east south

 * Help Verb:

 Added a 'help' verb to the game.
 When the player enters 'help,' the game provides information about the valid verbs.
 It helps players keep track of available commands.
 Specifically, the help message lists the valid verbs and indicates those that expect a target

+What would you like to do? help
+You can run the following commands: go ... get ... look inventory drop ... quit help